kait-al/Microbiome_SOPs/Wet_Lab_SOPs/1_Prepare_primer_index_plates.md

 2.2 Resuspend at 200 μM (aka pMole/μL) in PCR-grade water.
 Calculate the volume to add by multiplying the number of nmoles of primer by 5.
 For example if there were 84.5 nmoles, add 422.5 μL water.

-2.3 Give them enough time to re-suspend well (incubate at RT for 10 minutes or they could be stored at 4C overnight before proceeding).
+2.3 Give them enough time to re-suspend well (incubate at RT for 10 minutes or they could be stored at 4 °C overnight before proceeding).

-2.4 Store at -80 C. When thawing to use later, centrifuge briefly before opening the tubes.
+2.4 Store at -80 °C. When thawing to use later, centrifuge briefly before opening the tubes.

 ## 3. Calculate the working concentrations and volumes